phytest-devs/phytest/README.rst

 Usage
 ============

-Phytest will run user defined tests against an alignment and tree file.
+Phytest is a tool for automating quality control checks on sequence, tree and metadata files during phylogenetic analyses.
+Phytest ensures that phylogenetic analyses meet user-defined quality control tests.

 Here we will create example data files to run our tests on.

 Create an alignment fasta file :code:`example.fasta`